 Tokara Estate is a fabulous destination all round and a must-visit for wine tastings and their Restaurant.
 Their deli is their more casual eatery and the place to buy the estate olive oil which is among my favourite.
 Be sure to do a tasting while you are there.

 OTHER WINELANDS & FRANSCHHOEK

-The farm shop and butchery on the main Werf at Boschendal Estate that is well worth visiting.
+The farm shop and butchery on the main Werf at Boschendal Estate is well worth visiting.
 They are a large working farm with a herd of Angus cattle, free-range pigs and chickens, a beautiful vegetable garden and acres of fruit orchards so you will get the best produce here.
-Along with selling their own produce, they stock an array of goods form other local artisans.
+Along with selling their own produce, they stock an array of goods from other local artisans.

 The gardens at Babylostoren are the best you will find in the area and a must-visit destination for locals and tourists alike.
 They have a selection of speciality shops including a meat room, a cheese room, a bakery and a lekker room (or sweet room) that sells coffee, vegan fudge, chocolate, sweet & savoury granola and a few other treats.
 A visit to the food shop emporium and a walk through the extensive garden makes for a fabulous outing.

 Dalewood Fromage makes some of my most flavoursome cheeses in South Africa and their quaint cheesery shop on the farm is worth the tiny detour off the main drag.
 In addition to their full range of cheese (in various pack sizes including small picnic packs), they make and sell a delicious range of preserves and cheese accessories from aprons to boards and knives.
 This is a great place to buy gifts for yourself and others.

 The food shop & deli at Fairview in Paarl is a well-loved tourist destination to buy and taste the Fairview range of cheese and wine.
 The shop also sells a diverse selection of home-made local products and sustainably farmed foods.